 On one hand, you want to protect yourself from injuries by warehousing your star player's backup.

-On the other hand, the opportunity cost of expending that roster spot could make you miss out on a valuable waiver pickup.
+On the other hand, the opportunity cost of expending that roster spot could cost you a valuable waiver pickup.

-The fact is that identifying the most valuable backups is a useful strategy -- if done correctly.
+The fact is insurance is a valuable tool if used correctly.

-Below is a two-part examination of the 2020 backup landscape.
-Because backups are most relevant to the running back position, the first part is a ranking of the top RB safety nets for each team, as well as some thoughts on how the backfield might look if the starter goes down.
-That will be followed by a breakdown of a handful of notable backups at each of the other positions.
+Below is an examination of the 2021 running back insurance landscape, with a 1-to-32 ranking of the top RB backups for each team, as well as some thoughts on how the backfield might look if the starter goes down.

-For updated backup information and advice throughout the season, be sure to keep up with our fantasy depth charts.
+For updated insurance information and advice throughout the season, be sure to keep up with our fantasy depth charts.

 Running back insurance rankings